snowplow/snowplow/README.md

 **To find out more, please check out the [Snowplow website][website] and the [docs website][docs].**

-### Try Snowplow

-Setting up a full open-source Snowplow pipeline requires a non-trivial amount of engineering expertise and time investment.
-You might be interested in finding out what Snowplow can do first, by setting up [Try Snowplow][try-snowplow].

-### Our Commercial Offering
-If you wish to get everything setup and managed for you, you can consider [Snowplow Insights][insights], our commercial offer, and [request a demo][request-a-demo].

 ### Version Compatibility Matrix

 For compatibility assurance, the version compatibility matrix offers clarity on our recommended stack.
 It is strongly recommended when setting up a Snowplow pipeline to use the versions listed in the version compatibility matrix which can be found [within our docs][version-compatibility].